-The major difference between a welding certification training program and an associate degree program in welding technology is the amount of material covered and the time they take to complete.
+The major difference between a welding certification training program and an associate degree program in welding technology is basically the amount of material covered, and the time it takes to complete the program.

 Welding Certificate Programs

 Welding certificate training programs generally place emphasis on practical welding-related classes like oxy-fuel welding, cutting, and pipe and tube welding.
-Certification training programs provide the student with a quick way of learning welding fundamentals.
-These programs can be from about 20 to 45 credit hours and may even be self-paced.
+Certification training programs offer students a quick way of learning the fundamentals of welding, without needing to take unrelated prerequisite courses.
+These programs can be self-paced and are usually about 20 to 45 credit hours.